pyecharts/pyecharts/README.md

 ### Cusom Template FIles and Layout

-The `render` function support the *template_file* parameter so that you can custom your template file and integrate with CSS framework.
+The `render` function support the *template_file* parameter so that you can use your own template file and integrate with CSS framework.

 In addition,pyecharts also ships a lot of jinja2 template functions used in template files.

 ### Custom User Map

-All map is hosted by the repository [echarts-china-cities-js](https://github.com/pyecharts/echarts-china-cities-js) and [echarts-countries-js](https://github.com/pyecharts/echarts-countries-js)
+All map is hosted by the repository [echarts-china-cities-js](https://github.com/pyecharts/echarts-china-cities-js) and [echarts-countries-js](https://github.com/pyecharts/echarts-countries-js) .

 ## Documentation